RaggedyCoder/Donate_Life/README.md

 * [Donate Life - Openshift Deployable Codebase](https://github.com/coderbdsust/Donate_life_Server "Donate Life Openshift Deployable Codebase")

 ## Achievements and Project Background
 This software was presented at Therap Java Fest 2014.
 It was a software competition organized by Therap Services in 2014 nationwide in Bangladesh.
-In this competition students can submit their idea and get several months for developing this idea as a full working product.
+In this competition, students can submit their idea and get several months for developing this idea as a fully working product.
 We submitted our idea as a team named Blue Pandora and after accepting the idea we developed the product and presented it in the final round.
-Our team was first runner up in that competition.
+Our team was the first runner up in that competition.

 * Team - Blue Pandora
 ![Team - Blue Pandora](https://github.com/coderbdsust/Donate_Life/blob/master/features-images/Donate-Life-Developer-With-Designation.jpg "Blue Pandora")